day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

   (fn [db [_ new-color-value]]
     (assoc db :time-color new-color-value)))   ;; compute and return the new application state
 ```

-> **Note**: technically, event handlers return `effects`. `reg-event-db`
-assumes (1) the only inputs (coeffect)
-required for the computation are db and v, and (2) the only effect
-returned are an update to app state.

-> There is a more sophisticated registration method called
-`reg-event-fx` which allows more varied coeffects and effects to be computed.
-More later.

 ## Effect Handlers (domino 3)

-Event handlers produce `effects` and domino 3 is about actioning them.
+Domino 3 is about actioning the `effects` returned by event handlers.

-In this "simple" application, we're using the simplest kind of
+In this "simple" application, our event handlers only return
-event handlers which return only one effect "please update application state".
+one effect: "please update application state".

-This `effect` is actioned for by a re-frame supplied `effect handler`.
+This particular `effect` is actioned by a re-frame supplied
+`effect handler`.
 Nothing for us to do.

 And this is not unusual.
 You'll seldom have to write `effect handlers`, but
 we'll understand more about them in a later tutorial.

 ## Subscription Handlers (domino 4)

-These handlers are given application state as a parameter, and they
+In essence, subscription handlers take application state as an argument,
+and they compute and return a query over it.
+So they return something of
-perform a query (computation) over it, returning a "materialised view"
-of that state.
+a "materialised view" of that application state.

+Subscription functions must be re-run when the application state changes, to
+compute new values.
+But re-frame looks after this for you.
+All you need do is
+write the query.

-The data returned by these `query` functions
+The data returned by these `query` functions is used
-is later used in the `view` functions which render DOM.
+in the `view` functions (Domino 5) which render DOM.

 Now, the two examples below are utterly trivial.
 They just extract part of the application
 state and return it.
 So, virtually no computation.
 More interesting